Want to create or adapt books like this? Learn more about how Pressbooks supports open publishing practices.

 Move 3 or more 2-group nominal variables into the Measures box.

-- For significant results: run post-hoc analyses through the McNemar Test.
+For significant results: run post-hoc analyses through the McNemar Test (explained earlier in the chapter).

 Phrasing Results: Cochran’s Q